Kubernetes on AWS Resources

 Kiam

-• Pre-fetch credentials: Access credentials are assigned to the IAM role specified in the pod spec before the container processes boots in the pod.
+• Pre-fetch credentials: Access credentials are assigned to the IAM role specified in the pod spec before the container processes boot in the pod.
 By assigning the credentials before, Kiam reduces start latency and improves reliability.

 Additional features of Kiam include: